 Sharing your locator

 When your locator is complete, you can share it with ArcGIS Enterprise.
-There are multiple options to do so, depending on the desktop application you're using and how your locator will be used.

 There are three main options for sharing locators from ArcGIS Pro: